Marion’s journal refers to a gift [Omega Watch] he received from Gertrude Bell in December of 1916.

 Note: Marion’s watch has a radium painted dial.

-Marion’s watch is certainly special piece of history and part of the Destiny’s War story.
+Marion’s watch is certainly a special piece of history and part of Destiny’s War story.
 While it usually sits in its protective display case, on the rare occasion I will wear the watch and occasionally glance at the time, thinking of the adventures of Marion in the desert a 100 years ago.

 I also wear Marion’s watch when researching and writing the series as a piece of inspiration and connection to the legend.
 Destiny’s War has been an amazing experience of research, studying maps, historical military campaigns, and even learning of lost histories.
 There is far more research to complete as I continue to work on the project.
 I look forward to sharing more of Destiny’s War with you.

-Marion’s watch, whether on my wrist or in the protective display case, will continue keep the time for me as it did for Marion in the desert.
+Marion’s watch, whether on my wrist or in the protective display case, will continue to keep the time for me as it did for Marion in the desert.
 If this watch could tell stories, the stories it would tell – well that’s my job with Destiny’s War.